aiswarya27/MatchCandidatesToJob/README.md

 Build the solution:
 -------------------------
-1.Download the solution
+1.Download the solution.
-2.run npm install
+2.run npm install.
 3. Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.